azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-- Use the Logic App Designer to create a new Logic App
+- Use the Logic App Designer to create a new Logic App.
-- Use a Service Bus connector to trigger the Logic App when new message are received in the staff notifications queue Service Bus Queue
+- Use a Service Bus connector to trigger the Logic App when new message are received in the staff notifications queue Service Bus Queue.
-- Parse the JSON message received from the Service Bus Queue
+- Parse the JSON message received from the Service Bus Queue.
-- Send an SMS message via the Twilio connector, passing the [Name] property from the Queue message into the SMS message
+- Send an SMS message via the Twilio connector, passing the [Name] property from the Queue message into the SMS message.

 #### Exit criteria

-- You have a completed Logic App which sends SMS messages when messages arrive in the notification queue in your Service Bus instance
+- You have a completed Logic App which sends SMS messages when messages arrive in the notification queue in your Service Bus instance.

 ### Task 4: Add negative chat messages to trigger staff notifications